pykale/pykale/docs/source/yaml.md

 ## Why YAML?

-PyKale has been designed such that users can configure machine learning models without writing any new Python code.
-This is achieved using a human and machine readable language called [YAML](https://en.wikipedia.org/wiki/YAML), combined with well thought out default configuration values stored using the [YACS](https://github.com/rbgirshick/yacs) Python module.
+PyKale has been designed such that users can configure machine learning models and experiments without writing any new Python code.
+This is achieved via a human and machine readable language called [YAML](https://en.wikipedia.org/wiki/YAML).
+Well thought out default configuration values are first stored using the [YACS](https://github.com/rbgirshick/yacs) Python module in a `config.py` file.
+Several customized configurations can then be created in respective `.yaml` files.

 This also enables more advanced users to establish their own default and add new configuration parameters with minimal coding.
-By separating code and configuration, this approach will lead to better [Reproducibility](https://en.wikipedia.org/wiki/Reproducibility).
+By separating code and configuration, this approach can lead to better [reproducibility](https://en.wikipedia.org/wiki/Reproducibility).

 ## A simple example